ArhamIT-003/Expense-Tracker-Mobile-App/README.md

-# Welcome to my [Expense Tracker] app 👋
+# Welcome to my Expense Tracker app 👋

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).

+## Description

-This project is created by finance tracking and handling the expense using [CRUD] and [Redux].
+This project is created for finance tracking and handling the expense using [CRUD] and [Redux].

 ## Get started